rclone/rclone/docs/content/ftp.md

 Rclone's FTP backend does not support any checksums but can compare file sizes.

+When an FTP remote is a member of an rclone union remote `mfs` (most free space) policy is not supported.

 The implementation of : `--dump headers`,
 `--dump bodies`, `--dump auth` for debugging isn't the same as for rclone HTTP based backends - it has less fine grained control.